Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 1. **Verify Security Requirements:** The correct and complete implementation of security and security-relevant requirements and changes MUST be verified with suitable security tests.

-2. **Automate Tests:** Where possible, security tests SHOULD be executed automatically and continuously (e.g. within CI and CD pipelines)
+2. **Automate Tests:** Where possible, security tests SHOULD be executed automatically and continuously (e.g. within CI and CD pipelines).
+For *risk class >= [HIGH]*, security testing tools MUST be integrated in the build pipeline and enforce security requirements & security testing.

 3. **Provide Immediate Feedback:** Tests SHOULD fail-fast and produce immediate feedback to developers where possible.